stud131/docs-monaca/content/products_guide/migration/phonegap_migration/guide_for_phonegap_build.en.md

 ## Prerequisite

-1. Before starting the migration process, please make sure to read about the [Migration Concept](/en/products_guide/migration/phonegap_migration/introduction/) in order to have a seamless migration.
+1. Before starting the migration process, please make sure to read about the [Key Differences](/en/products_guide/migration/phonegap_migration/introduction/) in order to have a seamless migration.

 2. If you want to create a Monaca account with PhoneGap ID, please go to [sign in with PhoneGap ID](/en/oauth/phonegap/authorize)